edlink/docs/guides/v2.0/errors-warnings.md

 ## Errors
 An **error** results when the API encounters a situation that it cannot handle.

-Every error returned by the API will include a `$code` and `$description` field to aid you in remedying the problem.
+Every error returned by the API will include a `code` and `message` field to aid you in remedying the problem.

 We will return a `500` status code and a response body with the following structure when any errors occur.
 ```json